aarxshi/rainfall_tabpfn/README.md

 ## GSoC Relevance

-This project showcases:
+This prototype was developed as part of my GSoC preparation with **OpenClimateFix**.
+It demonstrates:

-- Use of **TabPFN**, a state-of-the-art few-shot learner for tabular data
+- Hands-on use of **TabPFN** for real-world time-series regression
-- Application of **machine learning in climate informatics**
-- Integration of **open government datasets** (NDAP India)
+- Practical ML integration with **open government datasets**
-- Reproducible ML pipelines in **Jupyter Notebooks**

-### Potential Extensions:
-- Add **geospatial or satellite-based features**
-- Expand to **weekly/monthly forecasts**
-- Incorporate **citizen science rainfall reports**
-- Use **other climate indicators** as targets
+- Commitment to **reproducible, documented, and open-source** climate tools
+- Exploration of **ML post-processing** for improving weather forecasts

+## Challenges Faced

+- Managing sparse or noisy inputs across districts
+- Avoiding overfitting on small windows of error data
+- Ensuring spatial generalization across Indian regions

 ---

+## Future Work

+- Add **satellite and geospatial features**
+- Expand to **weekly/monthly rainfall** trends
+- Use **ensemble forecasts** for more robust inputs
+- Apply the same framework to **solar PV or temperature forecasts**

+---

 ## License

-This project is open source and uses the **MIT License**.
+This project is released under the **MIT License**.
+Contributions welcome!

 ---

 ## Contact

-Feel free to fork, raise issues, or contribute!
-This work is part of my exploration in applying ML for climate data, and is potentially aligned with a GSoC proposal.
+I'm exploring how open-source ML tools can solve real-world climate challenges.
+Feel free to open issues, submit PRs, or connect via GitHub.